tschutter/recipes/r/high_altitude_sourdough_bread.md

 inside, then fold over itself about a dozen times or so to incorporate the salt.
 Cover the bowl again; the bulk fermentation has begun.
-If the environment is cold and/or dry, then keep the bowl in the microwave with a small bowl of hot water.
+If the environment is cold and/or dry, then keep the bowl in the microwave with a small bowl of boiled water.

 *Bulk Fermentation (~4 hours)*